live-clones/gmsh/tutorials/README.txt

-This directory contains the Gmsh tutorial.
+This directory contains the Gmsh tutorials.

 The `.geo' files are written in Gmsh's built-in scripting language.
 You can open them directly with the Gmsh app: in the graphical user interface (GUI), just go